priy4n5hu/Auto-spoof/README.md

 AutoSpoof is an automated offensive cybersecurity tool for ethical hacking and penetration testing.
 It performs network scanning, ARP spoofing, DNS spoofing, and HTTP website cloning to simulate Man-in-the-Middle (MITM) attacks in local networks.
 Ideal for cybersecurity research and educational demonstrations.

-> ⚠️ Disclaimer: Use only in authorized, controlled environments.
-Unauthorized use is illegal.
+> ⚠️ Disclaimer: This tool is for educational and authorized penetration tests only.
+Always obtain permission before use.
+Misuse may lead to legal consequences.

 ## 📌 Features